SynthstromAudible/DelugeFirmware/docs/features/dx_synth.md

 Optional: place DX7 compatible patch banks in .syx format in a "DX7/" folder in the sdcard.

-Enable the "DX SHORTUCTS" community setting for full access to the relevant UI behaviors.
+Enable the "DX SHORTCUTS" community setting for full access to the relevant UI behaviors.

 To create a new synth in DX7 mode, use the new shortcut "CUSTOM 1" + "SYNTH".
 This shortcut has to be used to create a new DX7 synth